github/code-navigation/README.md

 ```

 Our extractor uses the `@scope` capture to create the fully qualified name `Cat.Noise`.

+If your language supports nested constructs that are defined separately, include a `@scope` capture for best results with GitHub code navigation.

 ### File a request to add your language